ruixingw/Multiwfn-mirror/README.md

 Should any information in this repository be in conflict with the official Multiwfn website, the official Multiwfn website should be taken as valid and binding.

-**Installation:**

-A detailed guide is in Section 2.1.2 of the Multiwfn manual.
-Here's a short version for Ubuntu 18.04 LTS.

-1. Clone this repository.
-2. Install *motif* by running *sudo apt-get install libmotif-dev*.
-3. Add these lines to shell startup files: *export KMP_STACKSIZE=200M* and *ulimit -s unlimited*.
-4. Add $Multiwfnpath environmental variable to shell startup files: *export Multiwfnpath=/path/to/multiwfn-folder*.
-5. Add *Multiwfn* executable to $PATH.
-For example, *ln -s /path/to/Multiwfn-executable ~/.bin*.
-6. Configure *setting.ini* according to the specific functions your need.
-Check the manual for details.

 **How to Cite:**

 Please carefully check "How to cite Multiwfn.pdf" document in the package.
 Do **NOT** cite this repository as this is not official.

 **Useful Links:**
 - Official Multiwfn website: http://sobereva.com/multiwfn